 New French Extremity films are not kind to their women.
 At all.
 These women often endure abuses so vile and degrading – bodily, mentally, emotionally – that they’re uncomfortable to watch.
 Frontier(s) is no different.
 For an hour and forty-eight minutes, we’re dared to not look away as we watch Yasmine (Karina Testa) and her group of fellow criminals endure torture at the hands of a family of sadistic Nazis.
 What is different?
 The sly way that this film punishes its men for their transgressions against women.
-This one does after the male tormentor hard, demonstrating that despite its need to abuse and demean the female characters (and assert their dominance), it has a compulsion to exact revenge in the honor of these same women.
+This one goes after the male tormentor hard, demonstrating that despite its need to abuse and demean the female characters (and assert their dominance), it has a compulsion to exact revenge in the honor of these same women.

 Let’s examine these punishments, beginning with Tom.
 Tom is a complete cunt.
 He’s heartless in his regard for Sami’s injury, writing him off as dead in front of the still-living man.
 Later, we see him threaten Farid with rape in the car, yelling at him, “Get out or I’ll fuck you!” only to turn around a few moments later with the sharp, chastising, “I pushed you a little and you acted like a wimp.”
 He also uses the term “virgin” as an insult to Farid, snapping into focus that he uses sexual insult against those he wishes to dominate.
 This also sets the stage for the great transgression that ultimately gets Tom tortured and killed: he’s happy to have sex with Gilberte (Estelle Lefébure), but when she refuses sex to care for her mother, he refers to her as a whore in front of her family.
 He then retreats to his room and further rants about “that bitch” and cuts her down with the insult, “her pussy didn’t smell good.”
 She was good enough to fuck, but when Gilberte didn’t give him sex when he demanded it, Tom felt the need to demean her; as a woman, I’ve seen it happen more times that I care to admit.
 Karl (Patrick Ligardes) then comes into Tom and Farid’s room to question why they’re at the hostel, focusing on Tom and revealing rage at the insults against Gilberte.
 The events that quickly transpire work to cut him down a peg: Tom has his fingers blown off by a gun blast; he’s injured severely and moans about his pain to Farid; he cries for his mother while trapped in the tunnel.
 In a telling turn, Farid calls him a faggot to get him to keep moving, effectively completing the transition from dominator to dominated.
 That he is then further bodily tortured – arguably the most prolonged and worst death of the group – demonstrates that writer/director Xavier Gens made an example of Tom.
 Tom is a horrible warning against acting like a complete and utter douche in a need to assert masculine dominance.